rderooy/dosbox-x-wiki/Guide:DOS-Installation-in-DOSBox‐X.md

   - First version to support HDDs up to 7.84GB with 2GB partitions

 #### DOS versions - divergence
 DOS 5 is the last version for which Microsoft and IBM shared code.
-From this point, Microsoft MS-DOS and IBM PC-DOS are developed independantly and start to diverge.
+From this point, Microsoft MS-DOS and IBM PC DOS are developed independently and start to diverge.

 ##### Microsoft MS-DOS 6+
 - MS-DOS version 6.0 included an updated HIMEM.SYS XMS 3.x driver with support for up to 64MB RAM